Compressors, Fans, Leaks – Types Of AC Repairs You Might Need

 - refrigerant problems: most often a refrigerant related leak will occur due to low refrigerant levels that lead to low pressure that results in frozen coils

 Because there are so many reasons your AC might be leaking water, always call a professional to accurately handle what sort of repair or service you may need.

 Though air conditioners are complicated pieces of machinery, compressor, fan, and leak repairs are three of the most common issues that may keep your AC from running at its best.
-Call Art Plumbing, AC & Electric at 1-800-475-1504 for help with any AC repairs – Art Can Fix It.
+Call Art Plumbing, Air Conditioning & Electric at 1-800-475-1504 for help with any AC repairs – Art Can Fix It.